daostack/vanille/README.md

 DAOstack Vanille is a browser application that enables anyone with an account on the Ethereum blockchain, and GEN tokens to spend, to easily create and work with DAOs that run on predefined, configurable smart contracts in a network of organizations, collaborators and investors all collaborating on the blockchain.

+You can see all of the source code for Vanille and even contribute to the project [here](https://github.com/daostack/vanille).

 ## Implementation

 The application uses the standards-compliant and highly modular browser-side framework [Aurelia](http://aurelia.io).